dddrrreee/cs140e-win19/labs/lab13-vm.1/README.md

 #### Check-off

 You need to show that:
-  - Part 0: you can set up domains.
+  1. you can set up domains.
 You handle flushing correctly (with page table citations).
 You can make execution fault when you write to a read-only address.
-  - Part 1: you can switch the ASID and page-table pointer.
+  2. you can switch the ASID and page-table pointer.
 You handle coherence correctly (with page number citations).
-  - Part 2: turn on/turn off the MMU.
-You handle coherence / flushing
-  corectly (with page number citations).
+  3. turn on/turn off the MMU.
+You handle coherence / flushing corectly (with page number citations).
 You should extend this to handle caching.
-  - Delete all of our files and starter code (remove references from the `Makefile`).
+  4. Delete all of our files and starter code (remove references from the `Makefile`).
 At this point, all code is written by you!

 Extensions: